 Kathryn Ibata-Arens is Vincent de Paul Professor of Political Economy, DePaul University.
-A scholar of innovation and entrepreneurship, science and technology policy, and economic development, her most recent book is Beyond Technonationalism: Biomedical Innovation and Entrepreneurship in Asia, Stanford University Press.
-Using the lens of venture start-up firms in China, India, Japan, and Singapore, Beyond Technonationalism finds a new “networked techno-nationalism” guiding national policy and firm-level strategy supporting competitive growth in frontier technologies.
-In her journal articles, blogs, policy briefings, podcasts, and books Ibata-Arens employs such methods as historical-institutional, policy analysis, and original fieldwork-based case studies, contextualized within global politics and markets.
-Her forthcoming (2021) book Pandemic Medicine: Why Our Global Innovation System is Broken and How We Can Fix It analyzes global intellectual property rights and inclusive innovation in new drug discovery.
-Ibata-Arens is also researching organizations supporting sustainability of traditional medicine and the plant biodiversity upon which it depends.
-She received a BA in international relations from Loyola University Chicago and a PhD in political economy from Northwestern University.
+A scholar of innovation and entrepreneurship, science and technology policy, and economic development, her award-winning 2021 book Pandemic Medicine: Why the Global Innovation System is Broken and How We Can Fix It analyzes international competition in new drug discovery and access to essential medicines.
+Ibata-Arens is also researching the moral economy of patents over living matter, particularly that taken from indigenous communities.
+Her 2019 book Beyond Technonationalism: Biomedical Innovation and Entrepreneurship in Asia uses the lens of venture start-up firms in China, India, Japan, and Singapore, finding a new “networked techno-nationalism” guiding national policy and firm-level strategy supporting competitive growth in frontier technologies.
+In her journal articles, blogs, policy briefings, podcasts, and books, Ibata-Arens employs such methods as historical-institutional, policy and social network analysis, and original fieldwork-based case studies, contextualized within global politics and markets.